 The Future of the US Copyright Act

-Forrest Mims, an amateur scientist and Rolex Award recipient whose research has appeared in leading scientific journals, was named one of the “50 Best Brains in Science” by Discover Magazine.
-He has written more than a thousand journal, magazine and newspaper articles and more than 50 books.
-His science is featured at http://www.forrestmims.org.
-Follow him on Facebook, Twitter and YouTube.
-Email him at email@example.com.
+Forrest Mims, an amateur scientist and Rolex Award recipient whose research has appeared in leading scientific journals, was named one of the “Fifty Best Brains in Science” by Discover Magazine.
+He has written more than a thousand journal, magazine, and newspaper articles and more than fifty books.
+His science is featured at forrestmims.org.
+Follow him on Facebook, Twitter, and YouTube.
+Email him at firstname.lastname@example.org.